vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 Defender XDR provides threat hunting capabilities in the Defender portal.

-- **Advanced hunting**: By using [advanced hunting](/defender-xdr/advanced-hunting-overview) with the Kusto Query Language (KQL) in the portal, SOC teams can create custom queries and rules to hunt for threats across the enterprise.
+- **Advanced hunting**: SOC teams can use [advanced hunting](/defender-xdr/advanced-hunting-overview) with the Kusto Query Language (KQL) in the portal to create custom queries and rules for threat hunting across the enterprise.
 Analysts can search for indicators of compromise, anomalies, and suspicious activities across Defender XDR data sources.

     If you're not familiar with KQL, Defender XDR provides a guided mode to create queries visually, and predefined query templates.